Terry McLaurin: 2025

 Amidst contract extension negotiations, McLaurin was placed on the did not report list after holding out the first four days of training camp before reporting on July 27, where he was placed on the active/physically unable to perform (PUP) list for an ankle injury.
 On July 30, he announced he was seeking a trade after several failed negotiations.
 McLaurin was activated off of the PUP list on August 16.
 On August 26, he signed a three-year contract extension worth $96 million with $44.65 million guaranteed.
 In the Week 3 win over the Las Vegas Raiders, McLaurin suffered a quad injury after recording a 56-yard reception in the third quarter.
 After missing the next four games, he returned for the Week 8 loss to the Kansas City Chiefs and recorded three receptions for 54 yards and scored the team's only touchdown.
-McLaurin would leave the game early in the fourth quarter after re-injuring the same quad with Head Coach Dan Quinn announcing McLaurin would miss Week 9.
+McLaurin would leave the game early in the fourth quarter after re-injuring the same quad with Head Coach Dan Quinn announcing McLaurin would miss additional time.
+In his return in Week 13 against the Denver Broncos, he recorded seven receptions for 96 yards and scored a lone touchdown in overtime giving the Commanders a chance to win.
+Ultimately, the team failed to execute a two-point conversion with the final score being 27–26.